ypsvlq/wio/README.md

 The public API can be browsed in [src/wio.zig][2].
 The [example][3] directory contains a test program covering most features.

+## Platform notes

+### Windows

+By default, wio embeds an [application manifest][4] for proper functionality.
+If you wish to use your own, set the `win32_manifest` build option to false.

+### Unix

+Unix-like systems support different backends in the same executable, with the most appropriate being chosen at runtime.
+When using the platform API, the available choices should be limited with the `unix_backends` build option.

 ## Platform-specific API

 The following variables and fields may be considered part of the public API